 Essential auxiliary functions also must not trip within this frequency-time region.
-Generators have discretion to select the number of frequency-time pairs to define a tripping requirement but no pair can be within the forbidden region.
-Generation units can be manually disconnected after consultation with the IESO operators if the frequency does not recover above 59.4 Hz after 300 seconds.
+Generators and electricity storage participants have discretion to select the number of frequency-time pairs to define a tripping requirement but no pair can be within the forbidden region.
+Generation units and electricity storage units can be manually disconnected after consultation with the IESO operators if the frequency does not recover above 59.4 Hz after 300 seconds.